 To support your coursework, independent studies and research projects with faculty, you’ll have direct access to the Vermeer Science Center classrooms and laboratories equipped with state-of-the-art instrumentation and advanced technological equipment.
-Mechanical and electrical engineering laboratories with state-of-the art equipment and a design studio are also available in Peace Hall.
+Additional mechanical and electrical engineering laboratories with state-of-the art equipment and a design studio will be available in Peace Hall.

 Begin building your résumé by working alongside professors as a student instructor and/or teaching assistant.
 Funding for student research in engineering is made possible through the Arthur J. Bosch Endowment for Student Research, which supports collaborative research projects with faculty and alumni.

 At Central, you’ll find a wide variety of research and professional development opportunities to choose from, including an X-ray diffractometer and a high-vacuum system with a mass spectrometer to conduct additional research projects.
 The on-campus observatory with an 11-inch reflector telescope allows you to observe planets, stars and other celestial objects.

 Finally, the Central physics department is licensed by the state of Iowa to own and use a plutonium-beryllium neutron source and a cesium gamma-ray source for experiments in atomic and nuclear physics.

 Enhance your development as a global citizen and earn credits toward your engineering major when you participate in one of Central’s international programs.
 Get the attention of prospective employers and graduate schools by adding this to your résumé.
 Learn more about Central’s study abroad programs.